 What is Cantometrics?

-Cantometrics is a way of listening to a recording or performance and analyzing it by ear through the use of thirty-seven parameters.
+Cantometrics is a way of listening to a recording or performance and analyzing it by ear through thirty-seven parameters.
 When you code the relative presence or absence of ingredients, you come out with a profile of a song style of a particular culture.
-So you do this all over the world, at the tribal level, urban level, high cultural level and you get patterns for all of this stuff and you can kind of see how traditional music is laid out across the planet.
+So you do this all over the world, at the tribal level, urban level, high cultural level and you get patterns for this stuff and you can kind of see how traditional music is laid out across the planet.

 Tell me about the Global Jukebox.

 Part of the problem was that Alan micro-managed everything, and there was a lack of communication between the workers.
 Also, Alan had a stroke and was out of commission.
 Sadly, he died about twelve years ago.
 His daughter tried to resurrect the project, but she was unsuccessful.
-As far as I know, all of the materials are sitting in a room on Forty-First Street (New York).
+As far as I know, the materials are sitting in a room on Forty-First Street (New York).
 It’s a great archive.
 I hope I am wrong.